 The Santander Ultimate Cash Back credit card comes with an introductory offer that raises the cashback to 3% for the first 12 months and an APY of 0% for the first 12 months.

 The 3% cashback is limited to qualified purchases up to $20,000.

 The rate drops to 1.5% after you reach the limit, with no further limits.
-The credit card also comes with no annual service fees, maintenance fees, or foreign transaction fees.
+The credit card also has no annual service, maintenance, or foreign transaction fees.

 As a lender, Santander offers mortgages, including refinance options, personal loans, and lines of credit.